Railway Board issues order to resume serving cooked meals to passengers on trains | Business

 Railway Board issues order to resume serving cooked meals to passengers on trains

-Ready-to-eat meals will also continue to be served to passengers, the Railway board also said.In view of the restoration of normal train services, requirements of travelling passengers and easing of Covid lockdown restrictions in eateries, restaurants, hotels and such other places across the country, it has been decided by the Ministry of Railways to resume the services of cooked food in trains.
+It also said that ready-to-eat meals will continue to be served to passengers.In view of the restoration of normal train services, requirements of travelling passengers and easing of Covid lockdown restrictions in eateries, restaurants, hotels and such other places across the country, it has been decided by the Ministry of Railways to resume the services of cooked food in trains.

 - Country: